danielmarschall/filter_foundry/wpj/README.md

 Building FilterFoundry with OpenWatcom
 ======================================

-Most recently tested with OpenWatcom 1.9 and Adobe Photoshop SDK 2021.
+Tested with OpenWatcom 1.9 and OpenWatcom 2.0 together with Adobe Photoshop SDK 2021.

 Prerequisites